ExtraGG/blocklist/README.md

 - Navigate to Adblock Plus settings in your Browser > Advanced.

-- Click on +ADD A NEW FILTER LIST
+- Click on +ADD A NEW FILTER LIST.
 ![AdBlocker Plus 1](https://github.com/GuusBaggen/ModalBlocker/blob/master/images/Install%20modal.png "AdBlocker Plus")

 - Give it the title you want.